By Charles Morgan and Hubert Walker for CoinWeek …..

 |Wholesale Cost||Retail Value Raw||Bulk Submission Cost||Retail Value @ MS-66||Retail Value @ MS-67||Retail Value @ MS-68|

 In volume, sets can be had for $15.00 or less, depending on the spot price of silver.
 A submitter will then buy hundreds or thousands of sets, pick for quality, and submit coins for grading.
-If they can, they try to acquire sets whose plastic packaging has a white stripe at the bottom.
+If they can, a cherrypicker will try to acquire sets whose plastic packaging has a white stripe at the bottom.
 The coins in these sets were produced with the most care and these sets have yielded nearly all of this issue’s high-end coins.

 If you consider MS-66 as the break-even point, the submitter nets a profit for every coin that hits MS-67.
 If all coins in the set grade MS-67, the submitter will realize a $90 profit.
 This profit margin escalates for every coin that grades MS-68.
 Three MS-68 coins net a total profit of $580.00.
 Sets that aren’t good enough to submit remain untouched and pass through the dealer chain.
 This process is likely to perpetuate until the marketplace is saturated with MS-67 or better products and the cost per acquisition of top pop coins is too high to justify submitting coins in bulk.
 When easy money can no longer be made here, bulk submitters will look elsewhere.